AdMaster/admaster.github.com/src/trackmaster/v1/en/campaign_report.md

   * `monthly` Get monthly unique data.

 `dims`
-: _Required_ **string** - The dimensions parameter defines the primary data keys for your Campaign report.
+: _Optional_ **string** - The dimensions parameter defines the primary data keys for your Campaign report.
 Use dimensions to segment your metrics.
+If you want to ask for several dimensions, you should use ','.
+Example : media , placement, time.
   * `media`
   * `placement`
   * `keyword`